delphix/infra-readiness/README.md

 Prerequisites

 These scripts can be run from any Windows host.
-Check Documentation for more details
+Check  [documentation](https://github.com/delphix/dxtoolkit/wiki) for more details